-- The UE sends the initial message to register with the IMS.
-It should be integrity-protected using SA_out_cur if it exists. - The UE receives an authentication challenge in a message from the P-CSCF.
-This message shall be integrity-protected using SA_in_cur if the UE's initial message was integrity-protected. - If this message can be successfully processed by the UE, the UE creates the new SAs, SA_in_reg and SA_out_reg, which are derived according to section 7.2.
-The expiry time of the registration SAs should be set to allow enough time to complete the registration procedure.
-The UE then sends its response to the P-CSCF, which shall be protected with SA_out_reg. - The UE receives a registration successful message from the P-CSCF, which shall be protected using SA_in_reg. - After the successful processing of the registration successful message by the UE, the registration is complete.
+- The UE receives an authentication challenge in a message (SM6) from the P-CSCF.
+This message shall be integrity-protected using SA_in_cur if SM1 was integrity-protected. - If this message SM6 can be successfully processed by the UE, the UE deletes SA_out_old if it exists and creates the new SAs, SA_in_reg and SA_out_reg, which are derived according to section 7.2.
+The lifetime of the registration SAs should be set to allow enough time to complete the registration procedure.
+The UE then sends its response (SM7) to the P-CSCF, which shall be protected with SA_out_reg.